 - On Steam right-click the game / on Consoles press the Options button

-The fresh download will have the most recent game files from the servers so if there was an issue due to a mismatch then this has fixed it.
-Additionally, there’s no need to worry about losing your saved files.
-Your game files have not been deleted and will be accessible to you again once the game is installed.
-So you can uninstall games and reinstall them later without losing any saved data.
+The fresh game will have the most recent game files from the servers so if there was an issue due to a mismatch then this has fixed it.
+Additionally, there's no need to worry about losing your saved files, as they haven't been deleted.

 Method 6: Delete Outfox

-Outfox might be great for optimizing the gaming network that sends your network traffic through their network instead to improve performance.
-Using this can help keep your connection stable to reduce lag and lower your overall ping.
-Outfox can be a great thing but sometimes the program can cause issues with games such as Rocket League.
+Outfox might be great for optimizing the gaming network that can help keep your connection stable, reduce lag and lower your overall ping.
+However, sometimes the program can cause issues with games such as Rocket League.